 - picturesque villages

 - Wines and Armagnac

-With so much to offer the Midi-Pyrenees is a perfect destination summer or winter.
-You can spend your days sightseeing, biking, hiking, or skiing and then in the evening relax over a glass or two of local wine and enjoy the seasonal delights of the local cuisine.
+With so much to offer the Midi-Pyrenees is a perfect destination for summer or winter.
+You can spend your day sightseeing, biking, hiking, or skiing and then in the evening relax over a glass or two of local wine and enjoy the seasonal delights of the local cuisine.